microsoft/reactxp/docs/docs/components/view.md

 // handlers
 underlayColor: string = undefined; // iOS and Android only

+// When true
-// If true, renders children within the safe area boundaries of a device, i.e. with
+//  - renders children within the safe area boundaries of a device, i.e. with
 //    padding with ensure the children don't cover navigation bars, toolbars etc.
+//  - Applies a style of { flex: 1, alignSelf: 'stretch' } to this view.
+//  - Some ViewProps may be ignored.
 useSafeInsets: boolean = false; // iOS only
 ```